 - External, non-Pitt transfer credits must be approved by all faculty.

 Removing a Hold

 If you have an outstanding bill, never sent in your final transcript when you applied, etc., there may be a hold placed on your account that would prevent you from registering.
 Check the “holds” section of your Student Center, clicking on the links until you get to the hold details.
-If you have a hold and do not know who to contact in order to remove it, you may email the Registration Team for more information.
+If you have a hold and do not know who to contact in order to remove it, you may email the Records Team for more information.